Frequently Asked Questions (FAQ)

 If you paid social security for at least 40 “quarters”, you are eligible to receive Social Security benefits at retirement.
 It is a good idea to file US tax returns, since the Social Security Administration may refuse to pay benefits to those who did not file tax returns.
 See the SSA website for a benefits calculator.
 Note that benefits may be reduced if you are eligible for a pension based on income for which social security was not paid.

-What if I am self-employed (atzma’i)?
+What if I am self-employed (atzma?i)?

 You are required to pay Social Security taxes to the US.
-If you support at least 3 children under age 17, you are eligible to receive child tax credit of half of the social security owed, even if your income is lower than the 8,500 (for tax year 2008) additional child tax credit threshold.
+If you support at least 3 children under age 17, you are eligible to receive child tax credit of half of the social security owed, even if your income is lower than the 3,000 additional child tax credit threshold.
 After paying social security taxes for at least five years, you (and/or your family) will generally be eligible to receive a US pension in case of inability to work.
-After paying for 10 years (40 “quarters”), you can apply for a pension at retirement.
+After paying for 10 years (40 "quarters"), you can apply for a pension at retirement.
 A spouse (even a non-American spouse) of one who is eligible for Social Security benefits may receive half of the pension.

 Social Security payments are tax free for all residents of Israel (due to a tax treaty between the US and Israel).